prageethw/aws-kops-iam/README.md

 ## 6. update cluster to new K8s version

-Modify version specified in cluster/cluster-setup.sh and  sh -x update-k8s-cluster.sh
+Modify version specified in kops manifest and  sh -x update-k8s-cluster.sh